qiqi-xingyi/qiqi-xingyi/README.md

 <h2 align="center">About Me</h2>

 🌟 **PhD candidate at Kent State University**
-✨ **Participant in the 2023 Shenzhen Quantum Science and Engineering Institute's(SIQSE) "Quantum Talents Climbing Program"** 🔬 Specializing in **Quantum Applications**, **Quantum Algorithms**，**Superconducting Quantum Computing** & **Quantum System Middleware**.
+✨ **Participant in the 2023 Shenzhen Quantum Science and Engineering Institute's(SIQSE) "Quantum Talents Climbing Program"**.
+🔬 Specializing in **Quantum Applications**, **Quantum Algorithms**，**Superconducting Quantum Computing** & **Quantum System Middleware**.
 🌱 Passionate about **Quantum algorithms** like **VQE** and their applications.